Find a Qualified Attorney Near You

 Sending an Application to an Immigration Court

-In some cases, the USCIS will send your application for asylum to the immigration court for adjudication.
+In some cases, USCIS will send your application for asylum to the immigration court for adjudication.
 This may happen if the USCIS determines:

-• The Department of Homeland Security (DHS) issued and registered your Notice to Appear (NTA) with the Executive Office for Immigration Review (EOIR).
+- The Department of Homeland Security (DHS) issued and registered your Notice to Appear (NTA) with the Executive Office for Immigration Review (EOIR).

-• The DHS issued you an NTA that was not docketed and filed with the EOIR.
+- The DHS issued you an NTA that was not docketed and filed with the EOIR.

-• After filing and registering your NTA with the EOIR, you submitted your application for asylum to the USCIS within 21 calendar days.
+- After filing and registering your NTA with the EOIR, you submitted your application for asylum to the USCIS within 21 calendar days.

 Notice of Intent to Deny

 If you do not respond within 16 days, the authorities may deny your asylum claim.
-If the USCIS receives your response on time, the USCIS asylum officer will thoroughly review your response or the new evidence presented.
+If USCIS receives your response on time, the USCIS asylum officer will thoroughly review your response or the new evidence presented.
 The asylum officer will grant or deny your application based on the evidence or response you presented.

-Seek Legal Help from an Immigration Attorney
+Get Legal Help With the Asylum Process: Contact an Immigration Attorney

 Can I Solve This on My Own or Do I Need an Attorney?

-• Some people can get a green card or complete immigration forms without hiring legal help
+- Some people can get a green card or complete immigration forms without hiring legal help

-• Complex immigration cases (such as having a criminal history or past immigration violations) may need the support of an attorney
+- Complex immigration cases (such as having a criminal history or past immigration violations) may need the support of an attorney

-The immigration process can be complicated and slow.
+The immigration process can be stressful and slow.
 An attorney can offer tailored advice and help prevent common mistakes.